hermiter: R package for Sequential Nonparametric Estimation: Function reference and code usage examples

 \subsection{Merging Hermite estimators}

 Hermite series based estimators can be consistently merged in both the univariate and bivariate settings as discussed previously.
-In particular, when standardize = FALSE, the results obtained from merging distinct hermite\_estimators updated on subsets of a data set are exactly equal to those obtained by constructing a single hermite\_estimator and updating on the full data set (corresponding to the concatenation of the aforementioned subsets).
+In particular, when \texttt{standardize} = \texttt{FALSE}, the results obtained from merging distinct \texttt{hermite\_estimator} objects updated on subsets of a data set are exactly equal to those obtained by constructing a single \texttt{hermite\_estimator} and updating on the full data set (corresponding to the concatenation of the aforementioned subsets).
 This holds true for the PDF, CDF and quantile results in the univariate case and the PDF, CDF and nonparametric correlation results in the bivariate case.
-When standardize = TRUE, the equivalence is no longer exact, but is accurate enough to be practically useful.
-Merging hermite\_estimators is illustrated below.
-As an example in the univariate case: \begin{CodeChunk} \begin{CodeInput} R> observations_1 <- rlogis(n=1000) R> observations_2 <- rlogis(n=1000) R> hermite_est_1 <- hermite_estimator(N=10, standardize=TRUE) R> hermite_est_1 <- update_batch(hermite_est_1, observations_1) R> hermite_est_2 <- hermite_estimator(N=10, standardize=TRUE) R> hermite_est_2 <- update_batch(hermite_est_2, observations_2) R> hermite_est_merged <- merge_hermite(list(hermite_est_1,hermite_est_2)) \end{CodeInput} \end{CodeChunk} For the bivariate case: \begin{CodeChunk} \begin{CodeInput} R> observations_1 <- matrix(data = rnorm(2000),nrow = 1000, ncol=2) R> observations_2 <- matrix(data = rnorm(2000),nrow = 1000, ncol=2) R> hermite_est_1 <- hermite_estimator(N=10, standardize=TRUE, + est_type = "bivariate") R> hermite_est_2 <- hermite_estimator(N=10, standardize=TRUE, + est_type = "bivariate") R> hermite_est_1 <- update_batch(hermite_est_1, observations_1) R> hermite_est_2 <- update_batch(hermite_est_2, observations_2) R> hermite_est_merged <- merge_hermite(list(hermite_est_1,hermite_est_2)) \end{CodeInput} \end{CodeChunk} When standardize = FALSE, merging utilizes \eqref{eq:univariatMergeNonStd} and \eqref{eq:bivariateMergeNonStd} to combine the univariate and bivariate Hermite series coefficients respectively.
-When standardize = TRUE, merging utilizes the methods in \cite{schubert2018numerically} to combine the mean and standard deviation estimates of the individual hermite\_estimators along with \eqref{eq:univariatMergeStd} and \eqref{eq:bivariatMergeStd} to combine the univariate and bivariate Hermite series coefficients respectively.
-The standardize parameter must be the same i.e. either all TRUE or all FALSE for the list of hermite\_estimators to be merged.
+When \texttt{standardize} = \texttt{TRUE}, the equivalence is no longer exact, but is accurate enough to be practically useful.
+Merging \texttt{hermite\_estimator} objects is illustrated below.
+Note that the \textit{merge\_hermite} function takes in a list of \texttt{hermite\_estimator} objects as an argument.
+In order to be merged, these objects must have a consistent type, either \texttt{"univariate"} or \texttt{"bivariate"}.
+As an example in the univariate case: